coupergateway/couper-examples/query/README.md

 By default, the query string is passed unchanged to the backend.

 The `query` [variable](https://github.com/avenga/couper/tree/master/docs#variables_conf) gets evaluated on client requests which matches the URL query string.
-A query string `?category=cats` will make the query part value `cats` accessible under `request.query.category`.
+A query string `?category=cats` will make the query part value `cats` accessible under `request.query.category[0]`.
-Parameters with the same name can be accessed with the index operator.
+As there may be several parameters with the same name, a single value is accessed with the (0-based) index operator.
 A query string `?category=cats&category=dogs` will make the query part value `cats` accessible under `request.query.category[0]` and the `dogs` under `request.query.category[1]`.